Employee Handbook Fill out the template

 Generally, Employee Handbooks don't have to be approved by the employees.
 While Employment Agreements are often negotiated between employees and employers, Employee Handbooks are more of a reference point regarding the employer's standard procedures and guidelines.

-In addition to this Employee Handbook, we have various other employment policies available, such as:
+In addition to this Employee Handbook, there are various other employment policies that employers should consider, such as:

 Each of these policies deals with a specific workplace issue (such as drug and alcohol use, discrimination, or social media).
 The Employee Handbook provides a more general overview of the employer's general rules, standards and expectations of employees.